ShoreShop/ShoreModel_Benchmark/README.md

 ### Shoreline
 The shoreline data (`shorelines_obs.csv`) utilized in the ShoreShop 2.0 workshop is derived from public satellite images captured by Landsat 5, 7, 8, and 9 satellites.
 This data has been processed using [CoastSat](https://github.com/kvos/CoastSat), a public toolbox specifically designed for coastline analysis. \
-The satellite-derived shoreline (SDS) data for model calibration/training starts from 1987 and ends at 2018 with 455 time steps. \
+The satellite-derived shoreline (SDS) data for model calibration/training starts from 2000 and ends at 2018 with 336 time steps. \
-The shoreline position (m) is defined as the distance between the landward end of a transect to the intersection of the shoreline and the transect. \
+The shoreline position (m) is defined as the distance from the landward end of a transect to the intersection of the shoreline and the transect. \
 All the shorelines have been corrected to reflect the instantaneous position at Mean Sea Level.\
 The satellite-derived shoreline position data exhibits a high level of accuracy and closely aligns with the ground truth data for Beach_X, ensuring reliable model calibration and training.

 <img src="figures/shorelines_temporal.jpg" width="800">

 For short-term shoreline prediction, The `shorelines_target_short.csv` contains the target dates from 2019 to 2023.
 All shoreline position values are intentionally withheld for all participants.
-During the evaluation phase, participants' predictions will be compared against the withheld shoreline position data sourced from the same dataset used for calibration and training.
+During the evaluation phase, participants' predictions will be compared against the withheld shoreline position data from the SDS dataset.

 For medium-term shoreline prediction, `shorelines_target_medium.csv` provides shoreline data for the date 1st May 1951, serving as the context data for the medium-term prediction task.
 Additional target dates are included for medium-term prediction.
-Participants' predictions will be evaluated against photogrammetry data available for the respective target dates.
+Participants' predictions will be evaluated against photogrammetry (pre-1989) and SDS (1989-1999) data available for the respective target dates.

 ### Hindcast Wave data
 The nearshore wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.